Pythagoras: Family and friends

+Suda writes that Pythagoras had 4 children (Telauges, Mnesarchus, Myia and Arignote).
 The wrestler Milo of Croton was said to have been a close associate of Pythagoras and was credited with having saved the philosopher's life when a roof was about to collapse.
 This association may have been the result of confusion with a different man named Pythagoras, who was an athletics trainer.
-Diogenes Laërtius records Milo's wife's name as Myia.
-Iamblichus mentions Theano as the wife of Brontinus of Croton.
-Diogenes Laërtius states that the same Theano was Pythagoras's pupil and that Pythagoras's wife Theano was her daughter.
-Diogenes Laërtius also records that works supposedly written by Theano were still extant during his own lifetime and quotes several opinions attributed to her.
-These writings are now known to be pseudepigraphical.